cottand/leng/README.md

 # Configuration

 By default, grimd binds DNS to `0.0.0.0:53` and loads a few known blocklists.
-No configuration is required.
+The default settings should be enough for most.
 See [the wiki](https://github.com/Cottand/grimd/wiki/Configuration) for the full config, including defaults and dynamic config reloading.

 ### CLI Flags